Homestuck126/sdk_doc_edited/README.md

 1. Receive SPO Client LedgerInput and return Receipt
 2. Clearance LedgerInputs and upload them to Blockchain until it reaches the setting amount.
 SPO Client will verify when the success message is reported.
-3. Search based on Index Value Key and time interval, generates VerificationProof for the following verification by public [Verification Server](https://verification.itrustmachines.com/) or self-integrate [Verification Program](https://github.com/itrustmachines/spo-verification-program).
+3. Search based on Index Value Key and time interval, generates VerificationProof for the following verification by public [Verification Server](https://verification.itrustmachines.com/) or self-integrate [Verification Program].

 ### Dashboard